Divorce is a personal decision to be undertaken with great care and consideration.

 “He literally left two years before he decided to file.
 The children are very conflicted and financially left in ruins.”

 There are many reasons to get divorced, and no one should fault anyone for wanting to get out of an abusive, harmful, neglectful, or unfulfilling marriage.

-Marriage in the Muslim community should be seen for what it actually is – a contract between a man and woman to love, care, and take care of each other and fulfill promised obligations.
+Marriage in the Muslim community should be seen for what it actually is: a contract between a man and woman to love, care for, and take care of each other and fulfill promised obligations.